donghyuun/BomUlUL/README.md

-- 👋 Hi, I’m @BomUlUL
+- 👋 Hi, I’m Hyun
 - 👀 I’m interested in WEB DEVELOPMENT
-- 🌱 I’m currently learning BACKEND
+- 🌱 I’m currently learning BACKEND BASIC
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me -> bomul0524@gmail.com